alexmazorchuk/serialize-test/README.md

 Serialize
 =========

-This is a test serialize for PHP projects.
-With this template you can speed up the process of creating of new: open-source, proprietary, test, demo and etc. projects!
+This is a test serialize lib for PHP projects.

-This serialize use default template has basic configuration for [PHPUnit](https://github.com/sebastianbergmann/phpunit) and [PHP-CS-Fixer](https://github.com/friendsofphp/php-cs-fixer) libraries, configured `composer.json` with PSR-4 namespaces for source code and tests, `.gitignore` with basic files and directories to exclude them from Git, changelog file and README with cool  badges :)
+This serialize use default template basic configuration for [PHPUnit](https://github.com/sebastianbergmann/phpunit) and [PHP-CS-Fixer](https://github.com/friendsofphp/php-cs-fixer) libraries, configured `composer.json` with PSR-4 namespaces for source code and tests, `.gitignore` with basic files and directories to exclude them from Git, changelog file and README with cool  badges :)